 A second model, the Nikkorex 35-2 introduced in April 1962, received a Seiko-shutter, but kept the same fixed standard lens.
 Just two months later the Nikkorex F (see below) came on the market.
 Again two years later, in September 1964, the Nikkorex Auto-35 (aka Nikon Auto-35), fitted with a non-exchangeable Nikkor-H 2/48 mm. wasn´t received with great enthusiasm, either; although this camera had a pentaprism instead of a porro-mirror finder and a quick-return mirror.
 Serial numbers of this Nikkorex version started at 350001.
 Nikon also produced extra lens converters (wide-angle and tele) to mount on front of the standard lenses.
 Interesting feature of the latter camera are the separate (and unequal) serial numbers for both the body and the lens!

-Nikon tried it again with the production of the Nikkorex Zoom-35, fitted with the well-known Zoom-Nikkor 3.5/43-86 mm. (without serial number!), available from February 1963.
+Nikon tried it again with the production of the Nikkorex Zoom-35, fitted with a Sheikosha-SLV shutter and the well-known Zoom-Nikkor 3.5/43-86 mm. (without serial number!), available from February 1963.
 In that same period this zoom lens was introduced as the first interchangeable zoom lens for the Nikon F SLR.
 Serial numbers of the Nikkorex-35 Zoom started at 3500001.
 The production stopped in 1965.

 * Porro: named after its inventor Ignatio Porro, an Italian optical engineer.
 Roof prism or Penta(gon) (= 5 fields) prism is used in most single lens reflex cameras.